keyboardturner/WoWMapUprez_Dungeons/README.md

 Q: "Where are the raid / dungeon / cave maps?"

-> A: They're too numerous at the moment and might come as a future optional "expansion" pack.
+> ~~A: They're too numerous at the moment and might come as a future optional "expansion" pack.
 I didn't want to make the base outdoor zone maps include potentially 5+GB of dungeons and raids.
 Still planning on how to best release it - it'll likely be linked in this description at a later time.
-I wanted to get the Classic maps done and ensure the quality of the existing world maps first.
+I wanted to get the Classic maps done and ensure the quality of the existing world maps first.~~ I've now pushed a public (Dungeon map pack)[https://github.com/keyboardturner/WoWMapUprez_Dungeons].
+As it turns out, it was in fact 5+ GB.

 Q: "How long did this project take?"